-Financial assets are bank and cash, available-for-sale investments (AFS) and trade receivables.
+Financial assets are cash and cash equivalents, available-for-sale investments (AFS) and trade receivables.
 The classification depends on the nature and purpose of the financial assets and is determined at the time of initial recognition.

 3.11 Financial assets (continued)